 Intellidact’s supervised machine learning, combined with its simple user interface, allows business analysts to easily train, test, and benchmark initial system accuracy.
 Intellidact’s Continuous Active Learning™ adapts to new document types and layouts without requiring further software modifications that fixed “rules based” systems require.
 The system automatically adjusts to maintain accuracy as document formats change and new document types arrive.

 About Computing System Innovations

 Computing System Innovations (CSI) is America’s leading provider of automated indexing, redaction, and classification solutions.
 CSI’s flagship product, Intellidact, increases workflow efficiencies via automated document classification and data extraction, while using redaction to reduce the risk of privacy information leakage.
-Intellidact has been selected for use in enterprise scale projects across the United States, processing over 6.5 Billion images for 700 clients in 21 states.
+Intellidact has been selected for use in enterprise scale projects across the United States, processing over 6.3 Billion images for 230 customers in 21 states.